Explicit parity violation in $SU(2)_L\otimes SU(2)_R\otimes U(1)_{B-L}$ models: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-HD thanks to CONCYTEC for financial support and to the IFT-UNESP for the kind hospitality where part of this work was done.
-VP would like to thanks FAPESP under the funding Grant No. 2014/19164-6 and last, but not least, to the Faculty of Sciences of the Universidad Nacional de Ingenierıía (UNI) for the kind hospitality.
-OPR would like to thank FAPESP grant 2016/01343-7 for funding our visit to ICTP-SAIFR from 01-08/12/2019 where part of this work was done, but not least, to IFT-UNESP for the kind hospitality.
-Also E. Castillo thanks to OGI-UNI for financial support and to the IFT-UNESP for the kind hospitality.
+HD thanks to CONCYTEC for financial support and to the IFT-UNESP for the kind hospitality provided for part of this work.
+VP would like to thanks FAPESP under the funding Grant No. 2014/19164-6 and, the Faculty of Sciences of the Universidad Nacional de Ingenierıía (UNI) for the kind hospitality.
+OPR would like to thank FAPESP grant 2016/01343-7 for funding our visit to ICTP-SAIFR from 01-08/12/2019 where part of this work was done, and, not least, to IFT-UNESP for the kind hospitality.
+In addition, E. Castillo thanks to OGI-UNI for financial support and to the IFT-UNESP for the kind hospitality.